 Plastics are a source of pollution throughout their entire life cycle, with releases to air, land, and water at all stages globally 2.
 Plastics are chemicals 3, many known to be substances concern.
 This pollution begins at the extraction of feedstocks destined for the production of plastics (i.e., fossil fuels or biobased carbon sources), with releases of greenhouse gases (GHG), fracking water, oil spills, chemicals, fertilizers, and pesticides.
 At polymer and production stages, chemicals and micro and nanoplastics (MNPs) are released, including monomers, polymers, additives, pellets, flakes, powders, and fragments 4.
 Spills and releases also occur during transportation 5.
-During commercial, industrial and consumer use phases, plastics are intentionally and unintentionally released, e.g., via use of fishing gear, agricultural plastics; and releases and emissions of chemicals and MNPs from plastics weather constantly, making these smaller particles in permanent movement, a difficult target to assess with small particles shed and chemicals liberated 7.
+During commercial, industrial and consumer use phases, plastics are intentionally and unintentionally released, e.g., via use of fishing gear, agricultural plastics; and releases and emissions of chemicals and MNPs from plastics in the environment.
+Further releases occur during waste management including recycling 6.
+In addition, plastics weather constantly, making these smaller particles in permanent movement, a difficult target to assess with small particles shed and chemicals liberated 7.
 Plastics pollution mitigation and remediation of habitats can also result in releases of MNPs, as well as monomers, polymers, and combined with other intentionally and unintentionally added chemicals.
-Plastics pollution impacts environmental and human health 8 via daily exposure, multiple exposure routes (e.g., contaminated food or inhalation of particles), and cumulate impacts.
+Plastics pollution impacts environmental8 and human health9 via daily exposure, multiple exposure routes (e.g., contaminated food or inhalation of particles), and cumulate impacts.